About Footnotes2Stories

 Stories take readers and thinkers beyond the limitations of time and GPS location so that other people’s life experiences––their stories––serve as one of the easiest ways to learn how to live your best life.

-Footnotes remind me there’s always more to the story.
+Footnotes remind those who pay attention that there’s always more to the story.